Part 5: AI & SocietyADVANCED

 AI's Carbon Footprint - The Hidden Cost of Intelligence

-25 min7,500 words289 reading now
+25 min7,500 words

-The Shocking Email Comparison
+The Environmental Impact Comparison

 Every time you use AI, you're using electricity.
 But how much?